-o Explicit routes plus service protection are exactly the techniques employed by seamless redundancy mechanisms applied on a ring topology as described, e.g., in [IEEE802.1CB].
-In this case, explicit routes are achieved by limiting the physical topology of the network to a ring.
+o Explicit routes plus service protection are exactly the techniques employed by seamless redundancy mechanisms applied on a ring topology as described, e.g., in [IEC62439-3-2016].
+In this example, explicit routes are achieved by limiting the physical topology of the network to a ring.
 Sequentialization, replication, and duplicate elimination are facilitated by packet tags added at the front or the end of Ethernet frames.
+[RFC8227] provides another example in the context of MPLS.

 - o Congestion protection alone is offered by IEEE 802.1 Audio Video bridging [IEEE802.1BA].
-As long as the network suffers no failures, zero congestion loss can be achieved through the use of a reservation protocol (MSRP [IEEE802.1Q]), shapers in every bridge, and proper dimensioning. - o Using all three together gives maximum protection.
+As long as the network suffers no failures, zero congestion loss can be achieved through the use of a reservation protocol (MSRP [IEEE802.1Q-2018]), shapers in every bridge, and proper dimensioning. - o Using all three together gives maximum protection.